Overv/Open.GL/content/introduction.md

 To show you how much it pays off to do things yourself, we will be developing a voxel world renderer much like Minecraft throughout this guide.
 Each time you learn a new feature, you'll see how it can be used in practice by adding something to our game.
 This guide also contains a lot of interactive examples to make it both fun and easy to learn all the different aspects of using a low-level graphics library like OpenGL!

-As and added bonus, you always have the opportunity to ask questions at the end of each chapter in the comments section.
+As an added bonus, you always have the opportunity to ask questions at the end of each chapter in the comments section.
 I'll try to answer as many questions as possible, but always remember that there are plenty of people out there who are willing to help you with your issues.
 Make sure to help us help you by specifying your platform, compiler, the relevant code section, the result you expect and what is actually happening.

 Prerequisites
 ========